 You might notice a difference in your hairline, your hair thinning at the top of your head in the mirror or in photos, or a large amount of hair left on your pillow or in the shower.
 The sooner you detect hair loss, the sooner and more effectively it can be addressed.

-With that in mind, let’s talk about a few of the early-warning signs that it may be time to consider your options of hair replacement treatment.
+With that in mind, let’s talk about a few of the early warning signs that it may be time to consider your options for hair replacement treatment.

 First Signs of Hair Loss in Men